 Adverse Effects of Cannabidiol (CBD)

-The Mayo Clinic has stated about CBD’s potential negative side effects that: “Though it’s often well-tolerated, CBD can cause side effects, such as dry mouth, diarrhea, reduced appetite, drowsiness and fatigue.
+The Mayo Clinic has stated about CBD’s potential negative side effects that: “Though it’s often well-tolerated, CBD can cause side effects, such as dry mouth, diarrhea, reduced appetite, and drowsines.
 CBD can also interact with other medications you’re taking, such as blood thinners.”